bbauska/css-mastering-css/README.md

 </p>
 <!-- ![](./images/image024.png){width="3.5833366141732284in" height="2.1848950131233598in"}  -->

-CSS border property-width.
+<p>CSS border property-width.</p>

-border-bottom property: The border-bottom CSS property sets the width, style, and color of the bottom border of an element.
+<p>><b>border-bottom</b> property: The border-bottom CSS property sets the width, style,
+and color of the bottom border of an element.
 It is a property for setting the individual bottom border properties, that is, border-bottom-width, border-bottom-style, and border-bottom- color at once.
-The syntax of this property is given as:
+The syntax of this property is given as:</p>

 <pre>
 border-bottom: &#91; border-bottom-width border- bottom-style